sunquan8094/album-art-getter/README.md

 - Node

 ## Usage
-Simply clone this repository, install the necessary dependencies, and run `node main.js <artist> <song name> [<size in pixels>px | <scale>x] [-<API mode>]` on the command line.
+Simply clone this repository, install the necessary dependencies, and run `node main.js <artist> <song name> [<size in pixels>px | <scale>x] [-<API mode>] [<output file/format>]` on the command line.
 The artist and song name must come first in order.
-The remaining two parameters are optional and can be passed in either order.
+The other parameters are optional and can be passed in any order.

 The following API modes are valid, with mode 1 as the default mode:
 - 1: [Lololyrics API](http://api.lololyrics.com/)
 - 2: [Spotify Web API](https://developer.spotify.com/web-api/)

+The following image types are supported:
+- BMP
+- JPEG/JPG
+- PNG

 ## History

+### 0.3.0 (2017-02-23)
+- output file/format parameter

 ### 0.2.0 (2017-02-20)
 - added support for Spotify Web API requests